Omarfadalla/ImprovedPlatformer/README.md

 ## Feedback

+Ai use is declared according to hack Club requirements made specially for hack club !
 If you have any feedback, please reach out to us at github this project was made to help me get started in making my own games !